When used in this chapter, the following terms have the meanings given below.

 need not be included in final closure.

-"Fish LC50" means the concentration that will kill fifty percent of the exposed fish in a specified time period.
+"Fish LC50" means the concentration that will kill fifty percent or more of the exposed fish in a specified time period.
 For book designation, LC50 data must be derived from an exposure period greater than or equal to twenty-four hours.
 A hierarchy of species LC50 data should be used that includes (in decreasing order of preference) salmonids, fathead minnows (Pimephales promelas), and other fish species.
 For the ninety-six-hour static acute fish toxicity test, described in WAC 173-303-110

 (3)(b)(i), coho salmon (Oncorhynchus kisutch), rainbow trout (Oncorhynchus mykiss), or brook trout (Salvelinus fontinalis) must be used.